pypy/pypy.org/posts/2026/06/benchmarker2.md

 - Move all the buildbot builds from `manylinux_2014` to `manylinux2_28`-based images.
 This will match the move on benchmarker2.
-It will require some adaptations so that tests will pass on the newer compiler, see [PR 5488](https://github.com/pypy/pypy/pull/5488).
+It will require some adaptations so that tests will pass on the newer compiler, see [pypy/pypy#5488](https://github.com/pypy/pypy/pull/5488).
 This will mean an ABI break, so the next PyPy release will leave behind the 7.3.x series.
 - Think about [updating our use of buildbot 0.8.8](https://github.com/pypy/buildbot/issues/1), which is woefully out of date.
 Since we have a heavily customized [summary